SimplyDelish/simplydelish.github.io/index.md

 * [Walkthrough videos](#walkthrough-videos)
 * [JSDocs](/jsdocs)

-# About BowFolios
+# About Simply Delish

-BowFolios is a Meteor application providing portfolios for the University of Hawaii community.
-When you come to the site, you are greeted by the following landing page:
+Simply Delish is an application that resolves the problem of there being many food choices on campus.
+This app allows you to know what specific menu items will be available today at campus center locations, and as well as tell what food is available at the moment.
+It can also tailor to the style of food you love and let you know when it is available.

 ![](images/landing.png)